AgileVentures/av-static-website/source/blog_articles/2017-01-24-always-in-production.html.markdown

+---
+title: Always in Production
+date: 2017-01-24
+tags: illness, cold, flu, Premium, Python, Adwords, Analytics, meeting, DevOps, traffic, bug hunt, bug fix, hotfix, git, production, staging, development
+author: Sam Joseph
+---

 My cold is receding.
 Does that justify me pushing myself through activities and work over the last three days?
-Maybe I'd be better quicker or not feeling quite so exhausted if I'd rested the last three days, but my boys got their football matches, I had a great Premium pairing session with Michael where we scoped out a new data-analysis project in Python, and I managed to get the Google adwords grant accepted, and we're live with our first campaign, which has apparently put our advert into 5400 search results and led to 221 click throughs:
+Maybe I'd be better quicker or not feeling quite so exhausted if I'd rested the last three days, but my boys got their football matches, I had a great Premium pairing session with Michael where we scoped out a new data-analysis project in Python, and I managed to get the Google AdWords grant accepted, and we're live with our first campaign, which has apparently put our advert into 5400 search results and led to 221 click throughs:

 ![this mornings adwords stats](https://www.dropbox.com/s/3lbx4vbpqz3kn8x/Screenshot%202017-01-24%2009.51.59.png?dl=1)